-A. Unit shall be controlled by the district's energy management control system.
+A. Unit shall be controlled by the building's energy management control system, if available.
 Unit will be fully compatible with 24V DDC control system.
+If no building energy management system exists, the unit shall be provided with a programmable thermostat and shall operate by manufacturer-installed controls.